Tips for Daily Living

 7. Ask for help when you need it.

 Finally, don’t hesitate to ask for help.
-Whether it’s asking family member to go on a pharmacy run for you, making you tea or calling a friend from your support group to simply confide in someone about how you’re feeling — your support system is there to help lighten the load.
+Whether it’s asking a family member to go on a pharmacy run for you, letting someone make your tea or calling a friend from your support group to simply confide in someone about how you’re feeling — your support system is there to help lighten the load.

 Learn More: Call the Parkinson's Foundation Helpline 1-800-4PD-INFO (1-800-473-4636) and explore our Resources and Support page